Saraswathi-972/React/README.md

 10.During reconciliation cycle react find outs the difference between older virtual DOM and newer virtual DOM and renders the component
 11.Why rendering is fast-beacuse the react fiber will findout the difference between virtual DOMs and updated only the changed part

+# Episode-7
+1.If no dependency array=>useEffect is called for every render 2.If dependency array is empty=[]=>useEffect is called on during intial render(just once) 3.If dependency array is [btnName]=>useEffect is called on every time when btnName is updated 4.Never create useState variables outside of the functional component.
+Otherwise it will throw an error.
+5.useState() is used to create local state variable inside functional component 6.Never use useState() inside any condtion.It will create inconsistency in program 7.Don't create state variable inside any for loop or any function 8.npm i react-router-dom - installs react router dom into our application 9.RouterProvider is used to configure routing in our applicaion 10.useRouteError() hook method is used to get more information about the error 11.If we use <a href="/contact"> entire page will be refreshed while routing 12.If we use <Link to="/contact"> no page refresh will happen 13.Routing in web apps:
+   Client Side Routing: No network call is happened.
+It's just loads the page.
+All this are single page applications Server Side Routing: when we try to fetch some page network call will happen to server and it willl display particular HTML page or component
+14.useParams() hook is used to read data from browser url